farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_03_Lab3_Ex6_AttackSim_PW_attack.md

 1. Switch to the **LON-CL2** VM and log in as the **Admin** with a password of **Pa55w.rd**.

-2. In the Edge browser, in the **Outlook** tab in which you are signed in as the MOD Administrator, select the **MA** initials in the upper right-hand corner of the screen.
-In the **MOD Administrator** window that appears, select **Sign out**.

-3. Close all browser tabs except for the **Sign out** tab.
-In the **Sign out** tab, enter the following URL in the address bar to navigate directly to Outlook on the web: **https://outlook.office365.com**.

-4. In the **Pick an account** window, select **Use another account**.

-5. In the **Sign in** window, enter **LynnR@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix ID provided by your lab hosting provider), and then in the **Enter password** window, enter **Pa55w.rd** and select **Sign in**.

-6. Close the **Welcome** window.
+2. In the Edge browser, you should have two tabs open - one with Lynne Robbins' Outlook mailbox, and one with the landing page from the attack simulation that you conducted in the prior lab exercise.
+Select the tab containing Lynne Robbins' Outlook mailbox.

 7. In Lynne's Outlook Inbox, you should see the email that was sent by the Attack Simulator that's from **klemens@tailspintoys.com**.
+The subject of the email is **Free toy giveaway promotion from Tailspin Toys**.
 Select the email to open it and review the details in the body of the message.

 	**NOTE!** It can take up to 15 minutes for the email to arrive.
 Wait for the email before proceeding.

 8. Select the link that is included in the email.
-Even though you know this is a Drive-by URL attack, this will enable you to see the effect of doing so in the Attack Simulator report that tracks the results of the spear phishing campaign.
+Even though you know this is a Drive-by URL attack, this will enable you to see the effect of doing so in the Attack Simulator report that tracks the results of the spear phishing campaign. <br/>

-9. In the **Sign in** dialog box that appears, enter **LynnR@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix ID provided by your lab hosting provider), and then enter **Pa55w.rd** in the **Enter password** window.
-Select **Sign in**.

-10. This displays a web page that explains how you have redirected to it as part of a Phishing awareness test being run by your organization.
-Read through the contents of this page.
+	Selecting this link displays a web page that explains how you have been redirected to it as part of a Phishing awareness test being run by your organization.
+Read through the contents of this site, which uses the landing page template that you selected in the prior task when setting up the attack simulation.

 11. Switch back to **LON-CL1**.